This issue can come in a variety of questions and statements.

 We know that: “Yes this hurts, my sweet child – but the momentary pain is worth the end result.”

-If we as parents have our reasons for allowing our children to endure pain and hardship that they cannot understand, how much more wise is our father in heaven for the pain that he allows us to endure?
+If we as parents have our reasons for allowing our children to endure pain and hardship that they cannot understand, how much wiser is our father in heaven for the pain that he allows us to endure?